alphagov/govuk-import-export-prototype/answer/choosing-export-market-ukti.markdown

 - researching potential export markets
 - understanding your legal requirements
-- protecting your intellectual property abroad, for example trade marks and copyright
+- protecting your intellectual property abroad
 - developing your skills to make your exporting business a success
 - managing the language and cultural aspects of exporting
 - developing a communications strategy